 Yet another translation into English:

-I bow to the presence of God within
+I bow to the presence of the Divine within

 Our true and highest teacher

 Being, consciousness and bliss.